TaranDahl/MJobos/docs/New-or-Enhanced-Logics.md

   - See [Event Handlers -> Filters](#event-handlers) to learn more about Filters.
 - Event Types:
   - Event types can be specified, these will be invoked upon the targets, and the event handlers attached to them will handle it.
-  - Event types on invokers are defined like `EventTypeN`, where N is an integer starting from 0. `EventType` is a valid alternative is only one is specified.
+  - Event types on invokers are defined like `EventTypeN`, where N is an integer starting from 0. `EventType` is a valid alternative if only one is specified.
   - The Event Types can be any of the pre-defined event types, or any custom string, to allow a custom event call.
 - Extra Event Handlers:
   - Extra event handlers can be specified, these will be forcibly invoked as if they were attached to each affected target of this event invoker, before any event handlers attached to the targets themselves to be invoked.
 Extra event handlers are invoked once for each target, without checking event types.
-  - Extra event handlers are defined like `ExtraEventHandlerN`, where N is an integer starting from 0. `ExtraEventHandler` is a valid alternative is only one is specified.
+  - Extra event handlers are defined like `ExtraEventHandlerN`, where N is an integer starting from 0. `ExtraEventHandler` is a valid alternative if only one is specified.
   - To the extra event handlers, the `Me` actor there will be the `Target` actor here, and the `They` actor there will be the `Invoker` actor here.
 - Target pass down:
   - The event invoking can be passed down to other related technos.
 The same event types and extra event handlers will be invoked on them as well.
 Target pass down can happen even if the parent doesn't pass the filters itself.